- 64-bit desktop computer (Windows 8+, macOS 10.8+, Linux)

 To use it for different cryptocurrencies, you will need to pair it with desktop or mobile wallet apps.
 Your Ledger Nano X can support up to 100 different paired apps.
 You can find a hundreds of different official wallet apps for different coins on the Ledger website, which makes it an easy option if you’re looking for a high-security wallet that can support an exceptionally wide range of different cryptocurrencies.

 If you’re using a third party wallet app with your Ledger Nano X, remember to check that it’s compatible with the device.

-You can pre-order the Ledger Nano X from the official site.
+You can buy the Ledger Nano X from the official site.